-3.1 Ordinary meetings of the Council will be held on the following occasions:

-Council meetings are held on the 2nd and 4th Monday of the month commencing at 8.00pm in the Council Chambers, 536 New South Head Road, Double Bay.
+- 3.1 Ordinary meetings of the Council will be held on the following occasions: [council to specify the frequency, time, date and place of its ordinary meetings] Council meetings are held on the 2nd and 4th Monday of the month commencing at 8.00pm in the Council Chambers, 536 New South Head Road, Double Bay. - 3.2 The council shall, by resolution, set the frequency, time, date and place of its ordinary meetings.